 Back to language and cognitive pursuits, Irish English should have a publicly accessible corpus.
 Autonomous language environments have own corpora.

 BNC, British National Corpus

 COCA, Corpus of Contemporary American English

-To date, no corpus of Irish English exists, informed a paper from Limerick University in 1999.
+To date, no corpus of Irish English exists, informs a paper from Limerick University in 1999.

 Barker, G. and O’Keeffe, A. (1999) A corpus of Irish English ― Past, Present, Future

-I have looked up the Internet for an update.
-As of April 17, 2016, the Limerick University says there is a corpus.
-There is yet no public access to it.
+Update: as of April 17, 2016, the Limerick University says there is a corpus, but there is no public access to it.

 IVACS, The Limerick Corpus of Irish English, the design matrix